-\Land Use (LUC): Land use is an internal coding used to categorize the current use of a property.
+\Property Use/Land Use (LUC): Land use is an internal coding used to categorize the current use of a property.
 The amount of a property subject to any specific LUC will be expressed as a percentage of total assessed value.
 A parcel may have one or more LUC based upon a property's use.
-The LUC may affect the assessed value of a property, since it helps the assessor to identify a property's class or subclass, and indicate which corresponding tax (mill) rate should be applied.
 The Land Use does not affect the improvement value of properties assessed using the M & S Manual.